grandstaish/paperparcel/README.md

 # This project is deprecated

-[Parcelize](https://kotlinlang.org/docs/tutorials/android-plugin.html#parcelable-implementations-generator) is the official way of generating `Parcelable` implementations on Android.
+It will still be maintained, but no new features will be added.
+Please use [Parcelize](https://kotlinlang.org/docs/tutorials/android-plugin.html#parcelable-implementations-generator), as it is the official way of generating `Parcelable` implementations on Android.

 # PaperParcel